2600hz/monster-ui/docs/tutorial.md

     "description": "Feel free to update the HTML template located in /demo/views/layout.html.
 The Javascript to manager this app is located in /demo/app.js.", "noNumber": "No number matching your search, but you should probably do something about the css... (hint: it belongs in /apps/demo/app.css!)", "searchNumbers": "Search San Francisco Numbers",
-    "welcome": "Welcome in the Skeleton App"
+    "welcome": "Welcome in the Demo App"
   }
 }
 ```